MWL88/architecture-center/docs/best-practices/data-partitioning-strategies.md

   >
 * Redis supports a limited number of atomic operations.
 The only operations of this type that support multiple keys and values are MGET and MSET operations.
 MGET operations return a collection of values for a specified list of keys, and MSET operations store a collection of values for a specified list of keys.
 If you need to use these operations, the key-value pairs that are referenced by the MSET and MGET commands must be stored within the same database.

-## Partitioning Strategies for Azure Service Fabric
+## Partitioning Azure Service Fabric
 Azure Service Fabric is a microservices platform that provides a runtime for distributed applications in the cloud.
 Service Fabric supports .Net guest executables, stateful and stateless services, and containers.
 Stateful services provide a [reliable collection][service-fabric-reliable-collections] to persistently store data in a key-value collection within the Service Fabric cluster.
 For more information about strategies for partioning keys in a reliable collection, see [guidelines and recommendations for reliable collections in Azure Service Fabric].

 ### More information
 * [Overview of Azure Service Fabric] is an introduction to Azure Service Fabric.
 * [Partition Service Fabric reliable services] provides more information about reliable services in Azure Service Fabric.

-## Partitioning strategies for Azure Event Hubs
+## Partitioning Azure Event Hubs

 [Azure Event Hubs][event-hubs] is designed for data streaming at massive scale, and partitioning is built into the service to enable horizontal scaling.
 Each consumer only reads a specific partition of the message stream.